MIT recurring payments

 ).
 The token expiration setting (finished_at

-) isn't processed by the Bank, i.e. the token will never expire and remain active even after the specified expiration date.
+) isn't processed by the Bank, i.e. the token will remain active even after the specified expiration date.

 If is_active: true

-, you can perform payments via this token.
+, you can perform payments with this token.
 Please note that an active token won't guarantee a successful payment, since the payment can be, for some reason, rejected by the card issuer.

 How to disable a token